The Writing on the Wall — Modern Paraphrase | fresh.bible

 This is where the queen mother stepped in.
 She wasn't at the party — she came in when she heard the commotion.
 And she had a memory that nobody else in the room seemed to have:

-His name is .
+His name is Daniel.
 He can interpret dreams, solve riddles, and untangle problems no one else can.
 Call for him.
 He'll tell you what this means."

-Think about this for a moment. had served with distinction under Nebuchadnezzar.
+Think about this for a moment.
+Daniel had served with distinction under .
 He'd interpreted the king's dreams, spoken truth to power, and proved himself over and over.
-And yet by the time Belshazzar's reign rolled around, had been completely forgotten.
-The most gifted person in the empire wasn't even on the guest list.
+And yet by the time Belshazzar's reign rolled around, Daniel had been completely forgotten.
+A man who had interpreted royal dreams and spoken truth to power wasn't even on the guest list.

 That happens more than you'd think.
 The people who tell you what you need to hear get sidelined.
 The ones who tell you what you want to hear get invited to the party.
 Until the night the writing shows up on the wall — and suddenly you need the person you've been ignoring.